-Keep in mind, the ERC is a complex tax credit with guidelines changing often and requires some interpretation.
-Reaching out to a professional tax advisory who is familiar with the credit and new guidelines can help your business determine what wages are eligible and what are not.
+Keep in mind, the ERC is a complex tax credit with ever-changing guidelines and requires interpretation.
+Reach out to our professional tax team, who are familiar with the credit and most up-to-date guidelines.

 What if I missed filing for the ERC?

 While some of the newer guidelines are retroactive, others only apply to wages paid more recently.
 In most cases, employers can file a correction to their quarterly tax documents to receive appropriate credit for qualified wages paid.
-Keep in mind that wages included in the Payroll Protection Plan forgiveness loans are not qualified (no double dipping!) and businesses must show a decline in gross receipts of more than 50 percent compared to the same quarter in the previous year.
+Keep in mind that wages included in Payroll Protection Plan (PPP) forgiveness are not qualified (no double-dipping).

-Also, some tax professionals have noted they are seeing a longer processing time in amended returns than for returns initially filed.
-This means you’ll see benefits of the credit faster by filing for it with your quarterly returns, however it could take 90 to 120 days for amended returns.
+We have noted a longer processing time for amended returns.
+This means you’ll see benefits of the credit faster by filing for it with your quarterly returns; however, it could take 90 to 120 days for amended returns.

 How can my business receive help?

-If you’re like many businesses and need help understanding the ERC and the recent changes made, reach out to our team of qualified professionals for help!
+If you’re like many businesses and need help understanding the ERC and the recent changes, reach out to our team of qualified professionals for help!
 We can help you:

 We look forward to helping you!

 Solana Beach, California – January 25, 2022 — Christina Tharp, Managing Partner and CFO of Hamilton Tharp LLP, is pleased to announce the promotion to Partner of Kim Spinardi effective…

 While some businesses have closed since the start of the COVID-19 crisis, many new ventures have launched.
 Entrepreneurs have cited a number of reasons why they decided to start…